xMaskman/tab-controller-firefox/README.md

 After that, click on load extension and go to folder, where the extension is downloaded and open manifest.json.

-Note: The extension will be temporarily will be installed.
+Note: The extension will be temporarily installed.
 Once the extension is fully developed.
 I will be developing it to the firefox extension store.

 # How to use the extension